 Administrative Assistant Certification and Certificate Programs

-Earning an administrative assistant certificate can prepare graduates for entry-level positions in office support and administration.
-Many certificate programs do this by providing students with a chance to learn computer, customer service and communication skills.
+Many administrative assistant certificate programs provide students with a chance to learn computer, customer service and communication skills.
 Most programs require students to have a high school diploma or GED before beginning classes.
-Administrative assistant certificate programs don't prepare graduates for careers as medical or legal assistants.
+While graduates can enter into entry-level positions in office support and administration, these certificate programs don't prepare graduates for careers as medical or legal assistants.
+One way to stand out among other job seekers is to voluntarily earn certification in the field.

 Administrative assistant certificate programs can often be completed in about a year, depending on enrollment as a full- or part-time basis.
 Some programs require an internship.
 Students will take an array of courses, some of which might include: